-Creative New Zealand supports the translation of New Zealand literature into foreign languages with the Translation Fund scheme which is administered by the Publishers Association of New Zealand.
-These grants can contribute up to 50% of the translation cost to a maximum of 5,000 NZD per title.
+Creative New Zealand supports the translation of New Zealand literature into foreign languages with the Translation Fund scheme.
+Administered by the Publishers Association of New Zealand, these grants can contribute up to 50% of the translation cost to a maximum of NZ$5000 per title.

-Applicants will be notified of the results of their application within four weeks of the closing date.
+Applicants will be notified of the results of their application within four – six weeks of the closing date.

 - Any established foreign publisher purchasing foreign language rights who has an active backlist of no less than four titles.
 No more than two grants per year will be given to any one publisher.